-Meyer Lemon Syrup:
+Meyer Lemon Syrup

-Start by making your Meyer lemon syrup.
-To do this, peel one whole Meyer lemon and cut into 1/2-inch strips.
+- Peel one whole Meyer lemon and cut into 1/2-inch strips.

 - Add the Meyer lemon peel strips and let simmer for 2 minutes.
 Remove from heat and let syrup come to room temperature before removing lemon strips.